gabor6502/bf/README.md

 # BF Interpreter

 ## Breif (currently under development)
-A lighweight c program that uses the [brainfuck interpreter by Kang Seonghoon](https://gist.github.com/lifthrasiir/596667) to run any `.bf` files from the command line.
+A c program that uses the [brainfuck interpreter by Kang Seonghoon](https://gist.github.com/lifthrasiir/596667) to run any `.bf` files from the command line.

 ## Compilation
 `make`